cchrispy/LogicProgramQs/README.md

 #### Line of Best Fit
 As an input, you have points on a 2D graph.
 You aim to find a straight line that can fit as my points as possible.
 Return the maximum number of points you can fit.

+#### Triplet Sums
+Given an array of integers and a number N, find all the triplets that will add up to a sum greater than or equal to N.

 #### Pascal's triangle
 Write a function that returns n lines of Pascal's triangle
 ```javascript